jesseduffield/jesseduffield.github.io/_posts/2021-9-7-Selection.md

 ### Cats Falling From Tall Buildings

 Back when I was a kid I was told that cats were better off falling from over six stories than under six stories given how long it takes for them to twist their bodies around in order to land on their feet.
 Sounds perfectly plausible, except that the original study that posited the theory was only considering the injuries of cats who had _survived_ the fall.
-This is an example of _survivorship bias_, a subset of selection bias.
+This is an example of _survivorship bias_, a specific kind of selection bias.

-What about a [study](https://pubmed.ncbi.nlm.nih.gov/15363762/) that does corrects the selection bias by also considering cats who died?
+What about a [study](https://pubmed.ncbi.nlm.nih.gov/15363762/) that does correct for the selection bias by also considering cats who died?

 > Falls from the seventh or higher stories, are associated with more severe injuries